Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "Y’ain’t gonna win ‘em all," he commiserated. "‘Least you kept the Senate, huh?"
 Daar took the time to busy himself with... a wet bar?
 Since when did he mix drinks?

 Sartori found a tired smile inside himself.
 He liked the way Daar cut to the chase, even on painful or difficult subjects.
 "At least we kept the Senate," he agreed.
-"And you’re right… But this one’s hard to swallow.
+"And you’re right...
+But this one’s hard to swallow.
 I really had hoped that San Diego and the war on Gao would live longer in people’s memories."

 "In a way it’s not so surprisin’ I guess.
 How big is SOR, anyway?
 An’ the associated units, when ‘ya *really* add it all up?
 Couple-ten thousand people or so?
 That’s ‘bout what First Fang’s total chapter-holdings add up to."
 Daar picked up... yes, a Boston shaker (or something like one, anyway) and set himself to vigorously mixing some kind of iced drink.
 "In the grand scheme o’ things that ain’t so big, *yijao?* Most folk remember San Diego, but it ain’t like they got a personal connection to th’ ongoin’ fight."

 "We’re a victim of our own success.
 We kept the war so far away from Earth that the American public didn’t really feel it.
 What they *felt* was the APA pulling off successful terror attacks."

 "An’ ‘ya fuckin’ *smashed* the APA.
 I ‘member ‘ya got lotsa good press ‘fer that, too."
 Daar opened the shaker and poured out... something that smelled sweet and very herbal into two tall, well-iced glasses; it was a cloudy drink, and slightly green.
-He then turned around and fiddled with his record player…
+He then turned around and fiddled with his record player...

 ...Quiet death metal.
 On vinyl.
 He was *definitely* in a strange mood.

 Not totally humorless, though.
-"I figger’d I’d spare ‘ya my *legendary* singin’ voice today…"
+"I figger’d I’d spare ‘ya my *legendary* singin’ voice today..."

 "It’s certainly memorable, but thank you.
 I’m not really in the right frame of mind."